ZacBlanco/zacblanco.github.io/_posts/2017-03-17-ad-hoc-and-static-arp-raspberrypi.md

 The issue is resolved by adding a static ARP entries using the `arp` command.
 We can make these entries persist between reboots (but not changes in interface state changes).

-Every node in the network has the following interfaces file with a differnt static IP.
+Every node in the network has the following interfaces file with a different static IP.

 ```
 auto eth0